-A while back I had a comment on one of my debt free living posts… something to the effect of we “wouldn’t still be debt free after we had kids, because kids are so expensive.”
+A while back I had a comment on one of my debt free living posts… something to the effect of we “wouldn’t still be debt free after we had a baby, because kids are so expensive.”
 (I was pretty pregnant when I read that comment, so it hit closer to home than it might have a few months before.
-I was working a not high paying job, and I certainly planned on having a baby on a budget.)
+I was working a not-high-paying job, and I certainly planned on having a baby on a budget.)

 How did I know this?

 Because making sure a baby doesn’t cost a fortune is exactly the same as making sure any area of life doesn’t cost a fortune.
 There are things you can do (always) to keep day to day costs from sending your bank balance into overdraft.
 There are lots of great ways to save money on baby’s first year.